“What did you just say?”

 As is often the case, my anxiety took over and I immediately began thinking of every possible worst case scenario to explain how my little guy had become familiar with the term.
 Choking on images of him being surrounded on the playground by sticky faced three and four year old thugs mercilessly chanting, “Weirdo!
 Weirdo!” over and over again while they backed him up against the bright red curly slide, I made up my mind to write a strongly worded letter to the director of his daycare.
 The high likelihood that the children in those images all wore various versions of Bob the Builder or Thomas the Tank Engine overalls made their behavior no less a crime as far as I was concerned.
 I made a vow right then and there that if it was the last thing I ever did, I would see to it that those little heathens were punished to the fullest extent of the law.

-Having gone from looking somewhat startled to downright confused, he wrinkled his little forehead, looked at me from behind the most adorable brown eyes, and tried to explain.
+Having gone from looking somewhat startled to downright confused, he wrinkled his little forehead, looked at me from behind two adorable brown eyes, and tried to explain.
 “I heard it from…I don’t know, Mom…me.
 I just said it!”

 That was it.
 I simply couldn’t handle having to deal with the fact that in the last 45 seconds I’d been forced to cope with the reality that my child had clearly been bullied without my knowledge, and as a result, had learned to make mean comments about others.
 The last thing I could handle at that moment was him lying to me, too.